kubeflow/community/security/self-assessment.md

 - Kubeflow users this Slack channel for announcements: `#kubeflow-announcements`

-- Kubeflow has dedicated mailing: `kubeflow-discuss@googlegroups.com`
+- Kubeflow has a dedicated mailing: `kubeflow-discuss@googlegroups.com`

 - Kubeflow also uses various social media: